The Newfrontiers is a socially-conservative Christian group created in the 1970s

 Twenty-three-year-old singer Joseph Coward was brought up as part of the church, in Essex, when it was known as the New Frontiers International.
-While he feels the NFI might be a different organisation today, his experience was one of homophobia, control tactics and a system that bore "all the calling cards of a cult".
+While he feels the NFI might be a different organization today, his experience was one of homophobia, control tactics, and a system that bore "all the calling cards of a cult."
 After suffering a psychiatric breakdown five years ago, he cut himself away from the group.

 The NFI interpreted the Bible as literally true, with a particular emphasis on the real presence of heaven and hell.
-The community was very tight-knit, and as I only really socialised with people from the church, the whole thing was just part of my reality.
-I certainly didn't pay lip service to it – to me, what they taught was as real as gravity.
+The community was very tight-knit, and as I only really socialized with people from the church, the whole thing was just part of my reality.
+I certainly didn't pay lip service to it—to me, what they taught was as real as gravity.
 And anyway, when you're seeing people falling over on the floor during services or praying in tongues, it looks pretty fucking real.

-In hindsight, I think it was a case of mass hysteria and mass hypnosis – everybody sort of buys into the same thing, so it just starts happening.
+In hindsight, I think it was a case of mass hysteria and mass hypnosis—everybody sort of buys into the same thing, so it just starts happening.
 During the worship sessions, for instance, the congregation would get whipped up into a frenzy with this fast-paced music, before everything slowed down, creating a sort of trance-like, euphoric state.
-Everyone's basically hypnotised.
+Everyone's basically hypnotized.

-If you don't know about those techniques, which I didn't at the time, you're incredibly suggestible and will do what's expected of you unconsciously – especially when you've got 1,000 other people doing the same thing.
-So that thing you see on American TV where the pastor touches a congregation member and they fall to the floor?
+If you don't know about those techniques, which I didn't at the time, you're incredibly suggestible and will do what's expected of you unconsciously—especially when you've got 1,000 other people doing the same thing.
+So that thing you see on TV where the pastor touches a congregation member and he or she falls to the floor?
 I've done that and it was real.
 I wasn't making it up.

 I think the people leading the congregation and using these techniques aren't necessarily aware of what they're doing.
 What's probably happened is they've seen it done, and then do it themselves without really understanding it, calling it the Holy Spirit.